Board of Directors

 For the last 13 years, Tracy Valentine is a Chaumont native who has served on the OBI Land Trust Board of Directors.
 She attended a monthly board meeting back in 2006 to find out more about what land trusts do, but never expecting that it would turn into such a long commitment to OBI.

 “I have been involved for so many years because I saw that OBI has something special to offer,” she said.
 “I quickly saw the special and important role our land trust serves in providing a path for people to preserve the places they love that have special meaning and in many cases have been in their families for decades.”
-She worked as a journalist for more than 20 years – including several years as a reporter for the Watertown Daily Times – and her service with OBI has included lots of writing. |

-Tracy is editor of the OBI newsletter, and creates contents for brochures and advertisements.
+Tracy is editor of the OBI newsletter and creates contents for brochures and advertisements.
 Tracy served 8 years as OBI Secretary and currently serves on the marketing committee.

 Tracy’s family has deep roots in the town of Lyme, particularly on scenic Point Salubrious in Chaumont.
 She and her husband, Edward - also a Chaumont native - live in Watertown and have four children.
 Other than writing, Tracy enjoys outdoor exercise, kickboxing class and cooking.
 She is a member of the Lyme Book Club and serves on the Board of Directors for the Samaritan Summit Village, Watertown.